Vyom-Yadav/Vyom-Yadav/README.md

 I am a senior Computer Science & Engineering student interested in Kubernetes and the Cloud Native ecosystem.
 Currently, I serve as a Google Summer of Code mentor for the [Checkstyle](https://github.com/checkstyle/checkstyle) organization, leading a project focused on reducing technical debt.
 I analyze algorithms, eliminate redundant code, and automate the code review process using code quality tools.

 Additionally, I actively contribute to the [Kubernetes Release Team](https://github.com/kubernetes/sig-release), monitoring CI jobs, identifying patterns and flakes, and providing developers with timely alerts.
-My experience also includes being a Google Summer of Code mentee for Checkstyle, where I improved code quality and reduced technical debt by implementing test suites and customized suppression scripts.
+My experience also includes being a Google Summer of Code mentee for Checkstyle, where I improved code quality and reduced 100% technical debt indicated by the pit mutation testing system and other linters.

 Furthermore, I have worked as a Linux Foundation Mentee with the [Kyverno](https://github.com/kyverno/kyverno) organization, where I enhanced Kubernetes subresource support in Kyverno policies.
 I achieved this by configuring the dynamic client, introducing generic subresource support, and expanding non-cluster-dependent CLI capabilities.
 As a Linux Foundation Certified Kubernetes Administrator and Kubernetes Application Developer, I continue contributing to the Kubernetes ecosystem through various open-source and closed-source projects.

-Previously, I interned at [AccuKnox](http://www.accuknox.com/), focusing on dynamic and static zero-trust Kubernetes Admission Controller policies.
-By leveraging KubeArmor's runtime visibility and developing a generic framework using 'common expression language,' I strengthened Kubernetes security in collaboration with other open-source CNCF projects, aligning with the principle of building Kubernetes outside Kubernetes.
+Previously, I interned at [AccuKnox](http://www.accuknox.com/), focusing on dynamic and static zero-trust Kubernetes Admission Controller policies generation by leveraging KubeArmor's runtime visibility and developing a generic framework using 'common expression language' and strengthened Kubernetes security in collaboration with other open-source CNCF projects, aligning with the principle of building Kubernetes outside Kubernetes.

 ### Skills (Current)